timothyrubin/DependencyLDA/README.md

 - 'ITERS_LABELS': Controls how many iterations of the z-sampler before passing the output back to MATLAB
 - 'ITERS_TOPICS': Controls how many iterations of the z'-sampler before passing the output back to MATLAB

-You can try setting these values higher, which could speed up the code (although it might possibly worse overall convergence).
+You can try experiment with increases these values, which could potentially speed up the model, in terms of time until convergence.
+But this hsa not been thoroughly tested.

-Alternatively (ideally), all of the code would be compiled, but we do not currently have an implementation of that.
+Alternatively (ideally), all of the code would be compiled so that we wouldn't have to deal with MATLAB's overhead, but we do not currently have an implementation of that.